 - 25 top fundraising ideas from The Church Times.

 - GiftedPhilanthropy have resources including pre-recorded webinars on major project planning.

 - The Institute of Fundraising has some introductory information to advise on successful fundraising which includes links to videos.

 - The Faith Based Regeneration Network has a range of useful advice.

 - Ecclesiastical Insurance has a wide range of advice.
-They are also running a series of webinars on fundraising, digital fundraising and ongoing communication while social distancing remains in place.
+They have also been running a series of webinars on fundraising, digital fundraising, impact reporting and ongoing communication.
+Sign up to their newsletter to stay in the loop.

 - Parish Resources advice on Growing Income including gift aid and legacy information - they also run training on digital and contactless and legacy giving.